 Louis Armstrong, one of the greatest jazz musicians of all time, was born in New Orleans.

-Just across North Rampart Street, to the northwest of the French District, is the 31-acre Louis Armstrong Park.
+To the northwest of the French District, just across North Rampart Street, is the 31-acre Louis Armstrong Park.

-Adjacent the park is Congo Square, an open space which by 1803 had become a popular place for African slaves to congregate, drum, dance, sing, and trade on Sunday afternoons.
+Adjacent to the park is Congo Square, an open space that by 1803 had become a popular place for African slaves to congregate, drum, dance, sing, and trade on Sunday afternoons.

-According to the sign there, these early forms of artistic expression eventually “developed into Mardi Gras Indian traditions, the Second line and eventually New Orleans jazz and rhythm and blues.”
+According to the sign, these early forms of artistic expression eventually “developed into Mardi Gras Indian traditions, the Second Line and eventually New Orleans jazz and rhythm and blues.”

 Lafayette Square